ypwk/ussy/README.md

 # ussy
-this is a python script. it makes text better.
+this is a python script. it makes text better. definitely not released as a meme to bother my friends.

 ### usage:
 run ussy.py